Gerardoj09/Amazon_Vine_Analysis/README.md

 ## Overview of the analysis
 ### Explain the purpose of this analysis.

-## Results: Using bulleted lists and images of DataFrames as support, address the following questions:
+## Results
-###
+### Using bulleted lists and images of DataFrames as support, address the following questions:

 ### How many Vine reviews and non-Vine reviews were there?
 ####